HEPTACOM/heptaconnect-docs/docs/guides/portal-developer/default-utilities.md

 This will skip the source emitter in a regular emission stack while the decorators will still be executed.

+### Psr7MessageRawHttpFormatterContract

+> Heptacom\HeptaConnect\Portal\Base\Web\Http\Contract\Psr7MessageRawHttpFormatterContract

+Aliased as

+> Heptacom\HeptaConnect\Portal\Base\Web\Http\Contract\Psr7MessageFormatterContract

+A service to format an PSR-7 HTTP message into a file format, that is similar to HTTP raw communication.
+It can be used to replay recorded requests using `nc` (netcat), `telnet` and with IDEs by Microsoft and JetBrains.
+See its usage in [this pattern](./patterns/http-client-middleware-dumping-on-bad-request.md).

+### Psr7MessageCurlShellFormatterContract

+> Heptacom\HeptaConnect\Portal\Base\Web\Http\Contract\Psr7MessageCurlShellFormatterContract

+A service to format an PSR-7 HTTP message into a shell script, that executes `curl` to send the request.
+It can be used to replay recorded requests by executing the script.

 ## HEPTAconnect portal node stack specific services

 ### PortalContract